Frojd/Phoenix-Boilerplate/README.md

 - Elixir 1.6
 - Phoenix 1.3
 - Auto scaffolding (with `phx.new`)
-- Automatic dependency management and db migrations through docker
+- Dependencies and db migrations are automatically run when starting/restarting docker

 ## Clean install